How Social Security Numbers are Assigned

 List of Social Security Number Prefixes for Each State

 Following is a list of social security number prefixes for each state.
-The listing is organized in ascending order based on the SSN prefix, with the corresponding issuing state listed.
+The listing is organized in ascending order by SSN prefix, with the corresponding issuing state listed.
 Remember, these apply only to numbers issued before 2011 under the old system.

 SSN Prefix = Issuing State